<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387545855575434&amp;ev=PageView&amp;noscript=1">

 The need for critical infrastructure, like highways, power lines, buildings and bridges, is expanding, and so is its risk of disrupting both local and migratory birdlife.

-Conscious governmental bodies and surging ecological policy are shifting the spotlight to construction, stipulating research and environmental impact assessments (EIAs) to better understand any impacts that construction could have on wildlife.
+Conscious governmental bodies and surging ecological policy are shifting the spotlight to construction, stipulating research and wind farm environmental impact assessments (EIAs) to better understand any impacts that construction could have on wildlife.

 Why construction COULD be a building risk to birds